-It’s imperative that every business has a record management plan in case of a disaster.
-If an unexpected interruption should occur, it’s critical that your business has a way to be up and running ASAP.
-Record management plans often account for things like fires, floods, blizzards, and even hurricanes.
+Every business must have a records management disaster recovery plan.
+If an unexpected interruption should occur, your business must have a way to be up and running ASAP.
+Records management plans often account for things like fires, floods, blizzards, and even hurricanes.
 It seems that the one thing no one was planning for, was a global pandemic.

-Being shut-down for a few days or a week is one thing, but several months to a year is another issue entirely.
-During this time, many businesses found themselves having to operate remotely for the first time ever.
+Being shut down for a few days or a week is one thing, but several months to a year is another issue entirely.
+During this time, many businesses found themselves having to operate remotely for the first time.
 This poses several unique challenges when trying to efficiently operate a business.
 Managing and securely keeping business records is one of those challenges.

 We spoke to Kamil Faizi, owner of Challengecoins4u about his company’s transition to digital record keeping, as well as operating his business almost entirely remotely.
 Watch the video below to see how this transition helped his business in the long run.
-Setting him up for success when his business is able to return to normal.
+Setting him up for success when his business can return to normal.

 Kamil’s story is an example of just one of the thousands of companies caught off guard by the pandemic.
 Its effects on global business practices will be felt for years to come.
 Luckily Kamil was able to coordinate his team’s efforts to get his files online.
 However, this process was far from instantaneous.
 Kamil and his sales manager Sam, estimated that the entire process took almost six months to complete.
-Partly due to the fact that there was no record management plan in place for a disaster of this magnitude.
+Partly because there was no records management disaster recovery plan in place of this magnitude.

 Now that all of his business files have been scanned and digitized, Kamil describes the transition as “a breath of fresh air.”
 In fact, like many of the business owners we spoke with, he wishes he’d made the switch sooner.
-He admits that before Covid, being wrapped up in his day to day business operations, the thought of digital transformation gave him a headache.
+He admits that before COVID-19, being wrapped up in his day-to-day business operations, the thought of digital transformation gave him a headache.

 Now that everything’s online, Kamil says that his business has been running more smoothly.
 The days of grabbing a customer file from a cabinet and jotting down a few notes are over.
-He and his staff are able to make real-time adjustments and everything is synced in the cloud.
-This also make accounting and taxes significantly easier.
+He and his staff can make real-time adjustments and everything is synced in the cloud.
+This also makes accounting and taxes significantly easier.